dohare25/basalt-classifier/README.md

 - The program will prompt you to enter each trace element or ratio value
 - The predicted mantle reservoir (DM, EM1, EM2, or HIMU) will be displayed on screen
-5. **To use the classifier optimized for HIMU** -Modify the load_model function in the Python script: When defining the variable model_path, change "classifier_general.zip" to "classifier_HIMU.zip".
+5. **To use the classifier optimized for HIMU** -Modify the load_model function in the Python script: When defining the variable model_path, change "classifier_general" to "classifier_HIMU".
 -This will load the second classifier, which uses different training data and is optimized to improve classification of the HIMU reservoir.
 -Run the modified Python script on your trace element data to obtain mantle reservoir predictions